hatie22/Data-wrangling-guide/README.md

 ## Final Thoughts

 Mastering data wrangling is essential for any analyst or data scientist.
 Just like you wouldn’t trust a puzzle with missing or wrong pieces, you shouldn’t trust insights from unclean data.
-By applying the five core steps — discovery, cleaning, transformation, validation, and publishing you can turn a chaotic pile of data into a clear, actionable picture.
+By applying the five core steps: discovery, cleaning, transformation, validation, and publishing you can turn a chaotic pile of data into a clear, actionable picture.

 Always remember: the quality of your data determines the quality of your decisions.